Disney’s Beach and Yacht Club Restaurants Guide

 As we recently discussed, the Boardwalk Inn is undergoing extensive refurbishment.
 That refurbishment will include the addition of a new table service restaurant and a re-imagined quick service.

 You might plan breakfast or dinner at Trattoria al Forno.
 Breakfast here was formerly the Bon Voyage Breakfast that included characters.
 We hope to see the characters return.

 Additionally, Boardwalk is home to Flying Fish, a popular signature dining restaurant.
 Expect elegantly prepared seafood dishes and excellent service.

-Additionally, Big River Grille and Brewing Works takes walk-ups and is similar to a chain restaurant like an Applebees.
-I’ve enjoyed several casual meals here over the years.
+Disney’s Boardwalk is also home to Boardwalk Deli.
+A few steps down, Big River Grille and Brewing Works takes walk-ups and is similar to a chain restaurant like Applebees.
+I’ve enjoyed several casual meals there over the years.

 For more information, try our Boardwalk Restaurants Guide.

 Over at the Swan and Dolphin, there are several signature dining options like Il Mulino, Todd English’s Blue Zoo, and Shula’s Steakhouse.

 If you’re looking for something more casual, we love to eat at The Fountain, located on the first floor of the Dolphin.
 This restaurant is similar to Beaches and Cream and offers various menu items.